YoungBoy Never Broke Again: Joe Budden

-In December 2023, on Joe Budden's podcast, he brought up Gaulden in his list of topics stating that his music is bad:Uh, what else do I have written down here...
+In December 2023, on Joe Budden's podcast, Budden brought up Gaulden in his list of topics, stating that his music is bad:Uh, what else do I have written down here...
 You ready to tell the truth about NBA YoungBoy?'
 Am I ready to do this?
 That n***a is trash.
 He's horrible.
 He is horrible, he is horrible, he is really, really, really, really, really bad.
 I don't know him as a person, I'm only speaking about music.
 He is really, really, really bad.
 And that thing happened with him.
 When he was out, the label pushed a button and did some YouTube s**t.
 All the little kids had to just come to the f***ing gathering and tell you about NBA YoungBoy's views and how great he is and how awesome he is and how amazing he's doing.

-Budden criticizing Gaulden sparked a response from him through the Never Broke Again, LLC Instagram page in which Gaulden made a story dissing Budden in which he noted that his mixtape Decided 2 is still in the Apple Music top ten US albums chart, "The last thing I dropped was Decided 2, and my album is still in the top 10 [on Apple Music] pussy ass nigga.
-Don’t speak on me, I don’t play that shit.
-Don’t rat on me either, you pussy ass bitch".
+Budden criticizing Gaulden sparked a response from him through the Never Broke Again, LLC Instagram page, in which Gaulden made a story dissing Budden in which he noted that his mixtape Decided 2 is still in the Apple Music top ten US albums chart, "The last thing I dropped was Decided 2, and my album is still in the top 10 [on Apple Music] pussy ass nigga.
+Don't speak on me, I don't play that shit.
+Don't rat on me either, you pussy ass bitch".
 Label head Birdman also responded to Budden, noting that he is not wise for dissing Gaulden.
-Budden later doubled-down on his diss, stating that he's "way bigger" than Gaulden:I just wanna say, I’m way bigger than him.
+Budden later doubled-down on his diss, stating that he is "way bigger" than Gaulden:I just wanna say, I'm way bigger than him.
 Stop this.
 Dawg, you young idiots get fooled by these label metrics and these digital tricks.
-Would you like me to read you the numbers on YoungBoy’s last six projects?
+Would you like me to read you the numbers on YoungBoy's last six projects?
 Alright.
-I mean, I don’t want to.
-I didn’t think I had to do this.
-‘Cause I’m sure someone here is recording.[...]
-The point is, you doing a lot for somebody that don’t sell more than 60,000 records.
+I mean, I don't want to.
+I didn't think I had to do this.
+‘Cause I'm sure someone here is recording.[...]
+The point is, you doing a lot for somebody that don't sell more than 60,000 records.
 Stop it.
 Enough of young people just saying stupid shit in Hip Hop.
 We get it, you like who you like, awesome.
-But it’s not this dominant force that you niggas keep tryna make it out to be.
+But it's not this dominant force that you niggas keep tryna make it out to be.

-However, days later, Joe Budden apologized to Gaulden, stating that there was a much better way to articulate his opinions.
+Days later, Joe Budden apologized to Gaulden, stating that there was a much better way to articulate his opinions.
 Gaulden later responded to Budden's apology, claiming that the entire controversy was a publicity stunt, "Joe Budden, I love you, bruh.
-They don’t understand our plot twist.
+They don't understand our plot twist.
 It was strictly finna do an interview after this.
-Tell ’em don’t take us too serious.
+Tell ’em don't take us too serious.
 Everything entertainment, man".